VirtualPatientEngine/AIAgents4Pharma/docs/ops/CodeOps.md

     3. Documentation of the analysis so that another team member could reproduce the results in your absence.

 ## Testing locally
 To streamline our development process and save time, we've implemented a CI/CD pipeline that includes automated testing through GitHub Actions (see the DevOps document for details).
 Essentially, each time code is pushed to GitHub, a TESTS workflow is triggered to test the code automatically.
 However, running these tests on GitHub Actions can be time-consuming.
-To optimize efficiency and catch issues early, it's recommended to run the tests locally before committing changes to GitHub.
+To optimize efficiency and catch issues early, **it's recommended to run the tests locally before committing changes to GitHub**.
 This involves executing pytest, pylint, and coverage tests (which are the core of the TESTS workflow) locally to ensure code quality and test coverage meet our standards.
 Below are the commands to execute these tests locally:

 ### pytest:
 **Job**: test scripts in the tests/ folder<br>